The Key To Success For Hong Kong Startups

 Entrepreneurial Spirit: You should not expect long-term loyalty in Hong Kong from anyone other than your own family members.
 People in Hong Kong usually functions on an entrepreneurial spirit.
 This means when any better and exceptional opportunities arrive, your employees may leave your company and grab that offer.
 Therefore, if you are looking into a startup success, consider a small business initially.

 Asian and Western Practices: Hong Kong has always been associated with China; However, it was leased to the UK for quite a long time.
 Hence, starting up a business in Hong Kong can be a smart move as it follows both Asian and the western practices for starting and managing a flourishing business.
 Hong Kong operates under ‘one country, two systems’ principle.
-Hence, this gives the city a high level of freedom and liberty.
+Hence, this gives the city a high level of freedom and liberty for Startups.

 Business Etiquette: When dealing with other people in Hong Kong or during an official meeting, there are certain procedures that are followed by top startups in Hong Kong.
 For instance, people in Hong Kong find it respectful to stand when other people enter the room.
 Therefore, during a business meeting you can expect people to stand when you enter, and you need do the same.
 Moreover, a small thing such as treating a business card with utmost respect if it is handed to you even if they’re your competitors is important in Hong Kong.